MicrosoftLearning/AI-102-AIEngineer/Instructions/19-face-service.md

 ## Prepare to use the Face SDK

-While the **Computer Vision** service offers basic face detection (along with many other image analysis capabilities), the **Face** service provides more comprehensive functionality for facial analysis and recognition.
+While the **Azure AI Vision** service offers basic face detection (along with many other image analysis capabilities), the **Face** service provides more comprehensive functionality for facial analysis and recognition.

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **19-face** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.
 2. Right-click the **face-api** folder and open an integrated terminal.
 Then install the Face SDK package by running the appropriate command for your language preference: